marcitt/IOT/README.md

 **Notebook for Model Testing**
 1. `attention_detection/model_test.ipynb`

-These can be run in a jupyter notebook which avoids some of the issues presented by OpenCV in MacOS environment by using ipywidgets
+These can be run in a jupyter notebook which avoids some of the issues presented by OpenCV in MacOS environment by using ipywidgets.

 **Models**
 A total of 5 different models were trained, the weights for each of these models are stored as: